HingeAssembler/HINGE/README.md

 ### Consensus

 After the draft assembly is obtained.
 Reads are mapped to the draft assembly and get the final assembly by doing a majority vote.
+In `Draft_consensus.cpp`.

 ## Parameters